yooonyy/Backtesting_protoype/README.md

 # Portfolio Backtesting Project

 ## Description
 This project is a comprehensive backtesting framework designed to evaluate various portfolio strategies using historical data.
 It includes modules for preprocessing data, defining strategies, calculating performance metrics, and visualizing results.
+BUT it's not complete version.

 ### Project Context
 - **Scope**: This project is a focused component of a larger endeavor to build an Algorithm Trading System Structure.
 It aims to test the viability of specific trading strategies under simulated conditions.